Code-Cecilia/BotMan.py-legacy/README.md

 ## If all you want is a stable instance of the bot, I'd recommend using my instance - [Link](https://discord.com/oauth2/authorize?client_id=845225811152732179&permissions=4294836215&scope=bot)

 # Usage and installation

-## If you're reading this while in the repo, check out this cool new Github Pages deployment: [Link](https://code-cecilia.github.io/BotMan.py/)

 ### What we're gonna do
  - Download the repo's files
  - Get the Discord Bot Application's token (while setting the appropriate OAuth permissions)
  - Fill in the Reddit App details
+ - Fill in Spotify Application Details
  - Get the API key from RSA
  - Get the currency API key from ExchangeRatesAPI
  - Fill in details in `config.json` and `reddit_details.json`